archegos-labs/platform/README.md

 ## Kubeflow

+The installation of kubeflow is done leveraging the [Terraform](https://github.com/awslabs/kubeflow-manifests/tree/main/deployments/vanilla/terraform) provided by AWS Labs on the [Kubeflow for AWS](https://awslabs.github.io/kubeflow-manifests/docs/deployment/vanilla/guide-terraform/) project.
 In addition to the addons installed for the baseline EKS cluster above, we're also setting up the following addons to support [Kubeflow](https://www.kubeflow.org/),